-Level 2 assets in the Foundation include corporate fixed income securities, a hedge fund, and municipal bonds.
+Level 2 assets in the Foundation include corporate fixed income securities and municipal bonds.
 The corporate fixed income securities and municipal bonds are valued based on trades of the securities within a publicly observable marketplace and are based on negotiated contracts between a limited number of parties rather than high-volume exchange transactions.
 The determination of pricing for corporate fixed income securities and municipal bonds can be determined through review of transactions involving the specified security or a similar security.
-The fair value of the hedge fund has been calculated using the net asset value per share of the investments.

-The following table for December 31, 2015 sets forth a summary of the Level 2 investments in certain entities that calculate net asset value per share are as follows:
+The following table for December 31, 2016 sets forth a summary of certain investments that are valued based on NAV per share.

-Fund Description Fa ir Value Unfunded Commitments Redemption Frequency Redemption Notice Period Hedge fund \$ 316,483 \$ - Quarterly to annually 30 to 90 days
+Fund Description F Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period Hedge fund \$ 1,564,118 \$ - Quarterly to annually 30 to 90 days

-The following table for December 31, 2014 sets forth a summary of the Level 2 investments in certain entities that calculate net asset value per share are as follows:
+The following table for December 31, 2015 sets forth a summary of certain investments that are valued based on NAV per share.

-Fund Description Fa ir Value Unfunded Commitments Redemption Frequency Redemption Notice Period Hedge fund \$ 351,387 \$ - Quarterly to annually 30 to 90 days
+Fund Description Fai ir Value Unfunded Commitments Redemption Frequency Redemption Notice Period Hedge fund \$ 316,483 \$ - Quarterly to annually 30 to 90 days